Easy tips for on-page SEO

 Usually, your website framework or online site builder will provide a field in a sidebar or other designated section of the editor or plugin for you to insert the title tag.

 ** The URL

 The page title you choose for your page is often the “path” of your URL or the trailing information.
-So if your website address is www.example.com, then the URL for your web page would be www.example.com/the-page-title.
+So if your website address is www.example.com, and your page title is, say, “Shoe Boxes,” then the URL for your web page would be www.example.com/shoe-boxes.

-Keep each of your URLs unique.
+Each of your URLs should reflect one of your target keywords and should be unique.
 Your keywords may be similar, but make sure that the use of your keyword within the URL is specific to the topic of the page.

 If your page title is long, you may want to modify the URL so that your URL isn’t as long.
 That’s to say, your URL may be a shorter version of your page title, and in that way, you make the URL easier to remember as it is shared across the internet.

 Typically these days, all website systems use your page title within the URL.
 If your URL uses a combination of numbers and letters, then your website builder or framework isn’t set to use “Clean URLs” (URLs that convert the machine-readable address to a word-friendly address).
 If this is the case, you should find settings within your website framework that allows you to indicate how you want your URL to display.